lest-xu/bucs601a5/README.md

 `InventoryItem.js`: React component jsx file returning the inventory item logic.

+`NotFound.js`: React component jsx file returning when the page is not found.

+`ProductDetail.js`: React component jsx file returning the details of the inventory item logic.

 `index.js`: Default root javascript file for the webpage.

 `index.html`: HTML file containing the structure of the webpage.